 - Use alternatives - local suppliers include:

 - Replace cling film with beeswax wraps and use dishes covered with a lid or suitable plate in the fridge and microwave

-- Milk in glass bottles e.g. delivered by Milk and More
+- Have milk delivered in glass bottles e.g. Milk and More

-- Milk direct from Churchfields farm 24 hours a day; non-homogenised with cream on top of the milk
+- Buy milk direct from Churchfields farm 24 hours a day; non-homogenised with cream on top of the milk

 - Use non-plastic alternatives – look in shops or online for